-Hulu New ‘The Handmaid’s Tale’ Echoes Current Events
+Hulu’s New ‘The Handmaid’s Tale’ Echoes Current Events

 The Story of the Handmaids

 From there, the trailer shows various scenes of the protagonist’s life after the foundation of Gilead.
-For those who aren’t aware of the story, Gilead is a theocratic military dictatorship that was formed out what used to be the United States.
-After an attack kills the President and most of Congress, a revolution is launched by the Sons of Jacob, who quickly suspend the Constitution while they try to restore order.
+For those who aren’t aware of the story, Gilead is a theocratic military dictatorship that was formed out of what used to be the United States.
+After an attack kills the president and most of Congress, a revolution is launched by the Sons of Jacob, who quickly suspend the Constitution while they try to restore order.

 Under the new regime, women’s rights are rolled back to the point where they are even forbidden to read.
 During the course of the book, it is revealed that pollution and disease has rendered the majority of women sterile.
 Fertile women have been relegated to the status of “handmaids” who are forced to bear the children of people in power.

-The story follows one handmaid, Offred as she is in her third assignment with “The Commander,” whose name is Fred.
+The story follows one handmaid, Offred, as she is in her third assignment with “The Commander,” whose name is Fred.
 Offred (literally Of Fred) remembers her life before the revolution and a daughter that was taken away from her as she tried to flee to Canada.

 Ties to Current Events

-It’s easy to see how people are drawing parallels to the book and movie, especially considering current events and legislation that has been brought up in both the United States Congress and individual state Congresses.
+It’s easy to see how people are drawing parallels to the book and movie, especially considering current events and legislation that has been brought up in both the United States Congress and individual state congresses.

 Setting aside which side of the pro-choice/pro-life argument one falls on, this bill is different from previous anti-abortion legislation in that it makes no provision for cases of incest or rape.
-When asked about this, the lead author of the bill, Rep. George Faught stated the following.
+When asked about this, the lead author of the bill, Rep. George Faught, stated the following.

 “It’s a great question to ask, and, obviously if it happens in someone’s life, it may not be the best thing that ever happened.
 But, so you’re saying that God is not sovereign with every activity that happens in someone’s life and can’t use anything and everything in someone’s life, and I disagree with that.”